alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 One of its key tasks is to run the **Bevy Bounty** program.
 This program connects users (commercial and hobbyist) who want to pay for improvements to Bevy, to the developers (paid maintainers or community members) who would like to make them, but can't tackle or prioritize them without more resources.

-To keep everything running smoothly, the lifecycle of a **bounty** is carefully administered by members of the legal organization:
+To keep everything running smoothly, the lifecycle of a **bounty** is carefully administered by **Bevy leadership** (maintainers, subject matter experts and employees of the Bevy legal organization):

 1. A bounty is **submitted for approval**, via a pull request to a repository.
    1. This is later rendered on a dedicated web UI on the bevyengine.org site.
    2. Bounties may be broken down into **milestones**, with seperate funds dedicated to each milestone, in order to split work.
-   3. There is a $50 non-refundable **submission fee** for each bounty.
-If a bounty accepted, this money is put towards the bounty itself.
-2. Maintainers and SMEs evaluate each bounty, ensuring that it is clear, actionable and something that would be good for Bevy as a whole.
+2. Bevy leadership evaluates each bounty, ensuring that it is clear, actionable and something that would be good for Bevy as a whole.
+   1. Bounties follow the same rules for merging as controversial PRs; maintainers and relevant SMEs are required to sign off before they are accepted.
-   1. Community member review is very welcome, but each bounty is automatically treated as controversial and subject to those review standards.
+   2. Community member review and feedback is very welcome!
 3. **Funds** are raised for the bounty, and are submitted to the Bevy legal organization for safekeeping in a seperate account.
+   1. Bounties are denominated in USD for conveneince.
+   2. Bounties have a minimum of a $50 reward.
-   1. Funds may be contributed by any number of individuals or organizations for the same bounty.
+   3. Funds may be contributed by any number of individuals or organizations for the same bounty.
-   2. Funds are held in escrow until either the bounty is completed, or the maintainers decide that it should be cancelled.
+   4. Funds are held in escrow until either the bounty is completed, or the maintainers decide that it should be cancelled.
-   3. Bounties can be **cancelled** by the maintainers if they no longer fit the project direction in a way that cannot be fixed by amending the bounty.
+   5. Bounties can be **cancelled** by the maintainers if they no longer fit the project direction in a way that cannot be fixed by amending the bounty.
-   4. When this happens, all funds (other than the initial submission fee and any completed milestones) will be refunded for that bounty to the best of the maintainers' abilities.
+   6. When this happens, all funds (other than the initial submission fee and any completed milestones) will be refunded for that bounty to the best of the maintainers' abilities.
 4. As soon as a bounty is **posted**, community members may submit confidential **bids** to the maintainers, vying for the project.
-   1. Bids stay open for 1 week following the first submitted bid.
-This deadline is publicly listed.
+   1. Once at least one bid has been submitted and judged qualified, a one week **countdown** begins.
+   2. This deadline is publicly listed, along with the number of applicants who have been vetted as qualified.
-   2. Each bid contains the estimated timeline for completion (broken down by milestones), and (optionally) a section for the background and expertise of the bidder.
+   3. Each bid contains the estimated timeline for completion (broken down by milestones), and (optionally) a section for the background and expertise of the bidder.
-   3. Individuals, companies and ad-hoc teams may all submit bids for a project.
+   4. Individuals, companies and ad-hoc teams may all submit bids for a project.
-   4. Maintainers evaluate each candidate or team, ensuring that they have the expertise and available time to complete the bounty in a timely fashion.
+   5. Maintainers evaluate each candidate or team, ensuring that they have the expertise and available time to complete the bounty in a timely fashion.
-   5. Every candidate will receive personal feedback from the maintainers, explaining why they did or did not receieve the bounty.
+   6. Every candidate will receive personal feedback from the maintainers, clearly and directly explaining why they did or did not receieve the bounty.
-   6. If a bounty is completed incidentally, the bounty will be awarded to whoever completed it, but they shall be gently chided for not putting in a bid.
+   7. If a bounty is completed incidentally, the bounty will be awarded to whoever completed it, but they shall be gently chided for not putting in a bid.
 A repeated pattern of behavior that is consistent with an attempt to bypass the bidding process will result in disqualification for future payouts.
-5. Maintainers select a candidate from the **qualified bidders**, and assign them the bounty.
+5. At the end of the countdown period, Bevy leadership selects a candidate from the **qualified bidders**, and assigns them the bounty.
    1. Funds earned via the bounty program are publicly tracked.
    2. If multiple bidders are qualified, then the bounty is awarded to the bidder with the lowest earnings from this program within the last 12 months.
+      1. In the case of a tie, the choice is selected at random.
+      2. Earnings are accumulated regardless of what you chose to do with this money.
+This is a high-score system, not an accounting record!
    3. If no bidders are qualified, the bounty is reopened.
 6. Work starts on the bounty, and maintainers and SMEs evaluate its progress against the milestones in the bounty.
    1. Work must be completed to the existing standards of the Bevy project: high quality, correct, and useful, but often incremental.